-It is the responsibility of the scheduling coordinator to ensure that the conditions and data underlying any major maintenance adder for a resource accurately reflect current conditions and to notify the CAISO of any changes that may affect their major maintenance adder.
-To the extent that any major maintenance adder for the resource or multi-stage generator configurations require modification or reinstatement after termination, the corresponding scheduling coordinator for the resource should submit an updated MMA application to the CAISO to the extent that the CAISO identifies a situation that require the termination of MMA values, the scheduling coordinator will also be responsible for submitting a new or updated application as appropriate if the scheduling coordinator desires.
+It is the responsibility of the SC to ensure that the conditions and data underlying any negotiated VOM adder for a resource accurately reflect current conditions and to notify the CAISO of any changes that may affect the SC's negotiated VOM adder.
+To the extent that any negotiated VOM adder for the resource requires modification or reinstatement after termination, the corresponding SC for the resource should submit an updated VOM adder application to the CAISO.
+To the extent that the CAISO identifies a situation that require the termination of negotiated VOM adder values, the SC will also be responsible for submitting a new or updated application as appropriate if the SC desires.
+As noted above, SC changes require termination of negotiated VOM adders that were negotiated by previous SC.
+In such cases, the CAISO will set the resources VOM adder values to the default values discussed in section L.3.